 The 2020 Gallup meta-analytics study of 112,000 business/work units with a total of 2.7 million employees in 54 industries in 96 countries, found huge benefits from engaging employees.
 When comparing top-quartile (top 25%) engagement with bottom quartile (bottom 25%) engagement, Gallup found that top-quartile organizations achieved a median 23% higher profitability, 66% greater wellbeing (net thriving employees) and 13% more employee participation in organizational citizenship.
 In summary, the 2020 study found, on average, engaged teams produce more positive outcomes, fewer negative outcomes and greater organizational success.

 Yet, only a minority of employees say they are engaged.
 Gallup surveys in 2022 found an average of 32% of US workers were engaged.
 Even less globally – an average of 21% around the world.
 These figures have become volatile due to the COVID pandemic and its repercussions, but in the past 20 years of Gallup surveys, generally only about 30-35% of employees in developed economies have said they are engaged.
+Here are 48 valuable employee engagement statistics from Enterprise Alumni Partners that you can use in discussions with management about some of the key factors, including communication, that influence the success of employee engagement in your organization.

 When leading an organization or a business unit, you can see that these consistent survey results show you need to keep your staff engaged at all times.
 Start by developing an employee engagement plan, which includes a proven component – effective communication.